hannosch/plutonian/README.rst

     @upgrade_to(2)
     def do_something(context):
-        # apply some existing GS files again as they might have changed
+        # apply some existing GS files again from the policy profile if they
+        # have changed or do anything else you might need to do
         loadMigrationProfile(context, 'profile-policy:default',
             steps=('cssregistry', 'jsregistry', 'plone.app.registry', ))